Blokyk/starkid/docs/Recline-overview.md

 You can check [Recline's general restrictions](#restrictions) for a list of restrictions on what can and can't be a manual parsing method, but basically: almost anything that isn't generic.
+Because of the `nameof` mechanism, it is unfortunately impossible to specify type argument for a generic method, and inferring them would probably be too expansive in terms of performance (and even then, that's assuming there *is* a perfect fit for it, which is not a given!)

 ### Validators